Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Jumpers For Goalposts

-Team is a soccer game released late in the day by a dedicated company called Impact Software in 1995.
-Specifically developed by Ralph Lovesy for the Atari STe, it makes full use of the enhanced hardware often ignored by commercial companies: extra colours, 50fps hardware scrolling, Blitter and DMA audio.
+Team is a soccer game released in 1995 (late in the day that, eh) by a dedicated company called Impact Software.
+Specifically developed by Ralph Lovesy on the Atari STe, it makes full use of the enhanced hardware often ignored by commercial companies: extra colours, 50fps hardware scrolling, Blitter and DMA audio.
 Wow!!
 O_o

-Well, it is and I've really enjoyed playing this pointless game of runaround.
-The tactics and strategy elements are limited with little beyond picking your team and whether you'd like it muddy and windy.
-But who would wanna play any kind of Football Manager?
+Well, it is and I've surprisingly enjoyed playing this pointless game of runaround.
+The tactics and strategy elements are limited with little beyond picking your team and conditions to endure, like a muddy pitch or windy weather.
+But that's good, right?
+Who would wanna play any kind of Football Manager?
 Erm, forget I said that!
-Anyhow, as an arcade/sports game, it's ace.
-Really enjoyable with fast, responsive and accurate action.
-If you're a footy fan, then I'm sure you'll love it.
-I know I did.

 Graphics!

-The left image is captured at the standard resolution of 320x200 whereas the game is played in overscan!
+The left image is captured at the standard resolution of 320x200 whereas gameplay uses overscan!

 Plink Plonk Sounds?